Tuition and Fees

 - Friends of Art History Dissertation Research Award

 Up to $1,000 to cover the cost of travel and living expenses to conduct research for a Ph.D. dissertation.
 Available to doctoral students whose dissertation prospectus has been approved.
 The application should detail progress on the dissertation to date, explain the need to travel and provide an itemized budget of projected expenses.
 The award may be held once.
-Applications are accepted in the spring.
+When funds are available, applications are accepted in the spring.

 - Gerson Medieval Doctoral Research Grant

 Up to $2,000 to support doctoral research for students working in the area of Medieval Art History (Western European or Byzantine).
-Applications should be submitted to the department chair and are considered on a rolling basis, and must address the proposed research plan and proposed expenditures in detail.
+When funds are available, applications are submitted to the department chair and are considered on a rolling basis, and must address the proposed research plan and proposed expenditures in detail.
 Research funded by the grant must be completed no more than 12 months prior to or after the date of the award.
 Recipients may receive the award once annually.
 About the Grant.

 - International Programs Teaching Appointment